 Restorations performed at Carolina Dental Arts repair or replace individual teeth after trauma or decay.
 If you suffer multiple lost teeth, restorative options include dental implants, bridges, full dentures and partial dentures.

-Regardless of the type of restoration you need, receiving this care promotes your best dental health.
+Regardless of the type of restoration you need, receiving restorative dentistry promotes your best dental health.
 Filling gaps between your teeth aids in cavity prevention.
 Replacing missing teeth takes excess stress off of remaining natural teeth and provides an optimum chewing surface.

 Types Of Tooth Restorations

 When planning your restorative dentistry treatment, your dentist at Carolina Dental Arts considers your health, appearance, individual treatment goals and budget.
 This consideration starts with doing all we can to preserve your natural teeth, when possible.
 Saving a tooth means using treatments like fillings, crowns and root canal therapy.
 When you need extractions or have already lost teeth, we discuss options for completing your smile with you, before providing treatment.

 Two types of restorations exist in dentistry today, direct and indirect.
 These methods repair decayed, damaged, discolored, worn or missing teeth.